-Planning gifts for gardening enthusiasts?
-Here are some practical and fun items that will help your beloved gardener start 2016 off right.
+Are you planning gifts for gardening enthusiasts?
+Here are some fun and practical that will help your beloved gardener start the new year off right.

-See here for a list of great tool ideas for gardeners.
-Gardeners will love hori hori, seeding tools, nitrile-palmed gloves, buckets and bags to organize tools, small wheelbarrows, kneeling pads and seats, broadforks, and more.
+To get you started, here’s a list of great tool ideas for gardeners.
+Gardeners will love hori hori, seeding tools, nitrile-palmed gloves, buckets and bags to organize tools, small wheelbarrows, kneeling pads and seats, broadforks, to name a few.

-The best tools are often Japanese or Italian steel-bladed tools.
-Japanese tools can be specialized but are often beautiful, ergonomic, and durable.
-Simple design lines are helpful for keeping your tools clean.
-Wooden handles are beautiful, but often break down faster than plastic handled tools.
-It is always worth investing in a better quality tool that is likely to last generations.
+Japanese or Italian steel-bladed tools are of high quality.
+Japanese tools are beautiful, ergonomic, and durable.
+Simple designs are helpful in keeping your tools clean.
+Wooden handles are beautiful, but often break down faster than plastic-handled tools.
+It is always worth investing in a better quality tool that can last generations.

-Besides cutting and aerating tools; watering cans, rain barrels, and drip irrigation systems might be on your gardener’s wish list.
-If your gardener has a small container garden, a watering can may be enough.
-Rain barrels, downspout diverters, and hoses are helpful for small gardens (as long as your state and municipality allow them).
-Drip irrigation and wicking supplies might be better for larger gardens and dry land garden systems.
+Besides cutting and aerating tools, watering cans, rain barrels, and drip irrigation systems might be on your gardener’s wish list.
+If your gardener has a small container garden, a watering can might be sufficient.
+Rain barrels, downspout diverters, and hoses are helpful for small gardens.
+(But check to see if your state and municipality allow them.)
+Drip irrigation and wicking supplies usually work better for large gardens and dry land garden systems.

-Besides durable tools, there are lots of things that gardeners enjoy this time of year in the way of supplies.
-Seeds, plant markers, pots and trays, heating mats, and grow lights extend capacity in the garden and are all appreciated.
-Plant markers—especially reusable ones for seed starting and annuals or more permanent metal markers for perennials--can help one remember what is what.
+In addition durable tools, there are many supplies that gardeners enjoy this time of year.
+Seeds, plant markers, pots and trays, heating mats, and grow lights extend capacity in the garden and are sure to be appreciated.
+Plant markers are great, especially reusable ones for seed starting and annuals.
+Metal markers are more durable and are useful with perennials.
+They can help your gardener remember what is what!
 Lights can help the gardener through the winter or starting seeds in the spring.
 Look for low energy lights to grow under.

-Why not gift your gardener with unusual varieties and heirloom seeds?
+Why not give your gardener unusual varieties and heirloom seeds?
 There are exciting discoveries and beautiful plant varieties found each year.
 Remember to check zone and light requirements for your gardener.

 Soils and soil amendments might not be exciting to some gardeners, but there are a range of them to include in a fine gardening practice.
 Seaweeds and foliar feeds may be new to your gardener and helpful in creating beautiful, healthy plants in the summer.
 Seed starting soil blends along with trays, heat mats, seeds, and a grow light might be the perfect package gift.
 Why not put them together in a harvest basket?